jorgebucaran/hyperapp/README.md

 ## Installation

-Install the latest Hyperapp release with npm or Yarn.
-Using a package manager is the recommended installation method when building large scale applications with Hyperapp.
+Install the latest version of Hyperapp with a package manager.
+We recommend using npm or Yarn to manage your front-end dependencies and keep them up-to-date.

 <pre>
-npm i <a href=https://www.npmjs.com/package/hyperapp>hyperapp@alpha</a>
+npm i <a href=https://www.npmjs.com/package/hyperapp>hyperapp@beta</a>
 </pre>

-Then with a module bundler like [Parcel](https://parceljs.org/), [Webpack](https://webpack.js.org), or [Rollup](https://rollupjs.org), import it as you would anything else.
+Then with a module bundler like [Parcel](https://parceljs.org) or [Webpack](https://webpack.js.org) import Hyperapp in your application and get right down to business.

 ```js
 import { h, app } from "hyperapp"
 ```

-Don't want to set up a build environment?
-Download Hyperapp from a CDN like [unpkg.com](https://unpkg.com/hyperapp?module) and it will be globally available through the `window.hyperapp` object (or download it to your own server and import it as a module).
-Hyperapp supports all ES5-compliant browsers, including IE10 and above.
+Don't want to set up a build step?
+Load Hyperapp in a `<script>` tag and it will be available in the global scope through the `hyperapp` object.
+We support all ES5-compliant browsers out of the box, including IE11 and above.

 ```html
 <script src="https://unpkg.com/hyperapp"></script>